nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add a tutee.
-2. System informs user that it has successfully added a tutee.
+2. System adds a tutee.

    Use case ends.